RobTrew/tree-tools/FoldingText 2 plugins and scripts/MarkDoneMoveNext.md

 #### Experimenting with the new FoldingText debugger

-Not that you can run these scripts in a debug mode and trace their execution if you want.
+Note that you can run these scripts in a debug mode and trace their execution if you want.
 To do that:

 1. Edit `pblnDebug` at the start of the script to `true`
 2. insert the line `debugger;` wherever you want a break-point,